 Use Ladder Stitch for the First Row

 Begin by cutting at least a few feet of beading thread and threading your needle for single-strand bead weaving.
-Because my thread is nylon, I also pre-stretched it and coated it with the thread conditioner Thread Heaven.

 Use a ladder stitch to create the first row.
 Do not weave back through the row to reinforce it.